 8. What do you do in your free time.
 What kinds of hobbies and pursuits make you happy?

 9. Why do you enjoy working for the company.
 Why does this job satisfy you professionally?

 10. How does the company have fun.
 How do you and your co-workers enjoy yourselves on the job?

 11. How would you describe the people that work at the company.
 What characteristics come to mind when you think of your teammates at the company?

 By sharing a little bit about the recruiting process and the employment culture, you are giving top talent the information they need to feel more confident about their ability to apply successfully to your positions.

 Additionally, you feel less like a stranger to them, and more like an approachable expert – which will lead to more passive candidates accepting your calls and responding to your proactive emails.
 In short, the more information you give them, the more likely they are to connect with you.

 Afraid of getting slammed with applicants?
 Don’t be.

 Our studies show job seekers, especially top talent, have “online application fatigue.”
 They are tired of applying online and never hearing back.
 In fact, 40%+ of our readers said they would never apply to a company again after they applied once and didn’t hear back.
 Why?
 They don’t like the feeling of rejection and assume the lack of a response means the company is saying “no” to them as a candidate permanently.

-Thus, people are doing more research and taking a longer time to decide if they want to apply to a company.
+Thus, people are doing more research and taking a long time to decide if they want to apply to a company.
 The result?
 Today’s job seeker is being more selective and applying to fewer jobs.
-Which means you need to really beef up and promote your recruiter brandto get the applicant traffic you need.
+This means you need to really beef up and promote your recruiter brand to get the applicant traffic you need.